-THE TEST THE ACT THE SAT Science section The ACT has a distinct "science" section with questions about data tables, graphs, charts, and descriptions of experiments.
+THE TEST THE ACT THE SAT Format and scoring As of the time of printing, the ACT is still administered on paper.
+The scoring is straightforward-the more questions you get right, the higher your score.
+The new digital SAT launched in 2023 for international students and will launch in spring 2024 for U.S. students.
+The digital SAT features "adaptive testing," meaning that on the first module, students see a mix of easy, medium, and hard questions.
+Depending on how they do on module 1, students see an easy, medium, or hard set of questions for module 2.
+In order to earn the maximum score, students need to do well on module 1 to be sure they place into the hardest set of questions (worth more points) on module 2.
+Overall test time 3 hours and 40 minutes (including the essay) 2 hours and 14 minutes Science section The ACT has a distinct "science" section with questions about data tables, graphs, charts, and descriptions of experiments.
 Basic knowledge of science concepts required.
 There is no science section on the SAT.
 Instead, the test embeds science content and data interpretation throughout all sections, including reading, English usage, and math.
-A very broad range of topics with an increasing number of multistep problems, still at a breakneck pace.
-Math Calculators are allowed throughout.
+Math A very broad range of topics with an increasing number of multistep problems, still at a breakneck pace.
+Calculators are allowed throughout.
 Some multistep problems that demand a strong grasp of basic topics.
-One short, no-calculator math section.
+Graphing calculators are allowed throughout.
 Both sections include non-multiple choice math questions where students grid in numerical answers.
 Difficulty/pacing 2 Often the questions are more straightforward, but you have significantly less time to answer them.
 Some questions are slightly harder, but you have much more time per question.